cubieb/HIPnet/release/README.md

 The purpose of the code provided is to demonstrate HIPnet proof of concept.
 This code is not presented or recommended as architecture, methodology, or best practice.
 A good coding methodology for prefix sub-delegation is bit masking.
 The provided code uses character array manipulation, illustrating the prefix sub-delegation algorithm.

 ####Known
-* Count of router's VLANs
+* Count of router's VLANs.
-* Received prefix delegation
+* Received prefix delegation.
-* HIPnet requirements
+* HIPnet requirements.

 1. Set variables for known values VLAN count, received IANA and IAPD.
 2. Determine the prefix sub-delegation configuration mode: depth or width.